 For now, we were still taking in our first impressions of what Goa had to offer.

-Arriving from Kerala in the South, to us the most striking thing about Palolem beach, and all the other beaches we visited, was the calmness of the sea.
+Arriving from Kerala in the South, the most striking thing about Palolem beach – and all the other beaches we visited – was the calmness of the sea.
 You can actually swim here without being constantly knocked over or swamped by giant waves.
 The sand is white and fine, not black or coarse.

-Finally, alcoholic drinks are available everywhere, and are much cheaper than in Kerala: 100 rupees for a large 650 ml Premium bottle of Kingfisher beer.
+Finally, alcoholic drinks are available everywhere, and are much cheaper than in Kerala.
+In the bars and cafes we paid 100 rupees for a large 650 ml Premium bottle of Kingfisher beer.
 Considerably cheaper than the 180 to 210 rupees we were paying in Kerala.
 You can also buy chilled booze to drink at home from a couple of shops behind the beach.
-A large 650ml bottle of Kingfisher Premium beer cost 60 rupees at one of these shops.
-A cheap 750ml bottle of gin costs 190 rupees.
+A large 650 ml bottle of Kingfisher Premium beer cost 60 rupees at one of these shops.
+A cheap 750 ml bottle of gin costs 190 rupees.